Introduction

 Energy Recovery and Thermal Management in High-Power Testing

 Thermal control for the unit under test is typically managed by the device.
-However, the benefit of having a bidirectional and regenerative programmable dc power supply is found in the regeneration feature.
+However, the benefit of having a bidirectional and regenerative programmable DC power supply is its regeneration capability.

-Older programmable dc electronic loads used for discharging batteries typically burned off that power as heat.
-This excess heat required additional cooling in the test lab or factory to maintain the environment, and that was a cost adder.
+Older programmable DC electronic loads used for discharging batteries typically burned off that power as heat.
+This excess heat required additional cooling in the test lab or factory to maintain environmental conditions, adding cost.

-Regeneration lowers the cost of electricity to benefit other operations within the facility.
-Additionally, some multi-channel products reuse that energy internally, employing the discharge power from one battery to supplement the charge power for another battery.
+Regeneration can reduce electricity costs and benefit other operations within the facility.
+In addition, some multi-channel products can reuse energy internally—using discharge power from one battery to supplement the charge power for another battery.

-Setting up test programs with this feature can also reduce the power requirement of the overall system for further savings.
+Configuring test programs with this feature can also reduce the power requirement of the overall system for additional savings.

 Simulating Real-World Conditions for Complete Validation

-A suitable bidirectional dc power supply must be able to source and sink current and support standard or custom battery models that define characteristics.
-One significant differentiator between a bidirectional dc power supply and a battery simulator is the presence of a series resistance.
+A suitable bidirectional DC power supply must be able to source and sink current and support standard or custom battery models that define characteristics.
+One significant differentiator between a bidirectional DC power supply and a battery simulator is the presence of series resistance.

 Expanding Test Coverage for Emerging EV Technologies

-As the EV market evolves, test challenges extend from grid-connected chargers and vehicle-to-grid (V2G) equipment to vehicle high and low-voltage batteries, and from the power semiconductors in traction inverters to the high-performance computing (HPC) and automated driver assistance system (ADAS) processors critical to performance and safety.
+As the EV market evolves, testing challenges extend from grid-connected chargers and vehicle-to-grid (V2G) equipment to vehicle high- and low-voltage batteries.
+They also span critical subsystems—from power semiconductors in traction inverters to the high-performance computing (HPC) and advanced driver assistance system (ADAS) processors that impact performance and safety.

-An effective power supply used in this application should also include a list/waveform-generation function that enables it to generate sequences of voltage and current ramps with programmable start, dwell, and stop times to support a variety of drive-cycle tests.
+An effective power supply used in this application should also include a list/waveform-generation function to create sequences of voltage and current ramps with programmable start, dwell, and stop times to support a variety of drive-cycle tests.
+Seamless transitions between source and sink operation can enable transient response times of less than a millisecond to better validate real-world conditions.

-Other features to look for in a bidirectional programmable dc power supply include software, datalogging, external inhibits, and safety capabilities to prevent damage to the unit under test and other equipment.
-It’s possible to develop your own test programs, but native software such as a graphical user interface (GUI) that brings the supplies from the panel to your computer screen can help you get up and running quickly, improve troubleshooting, and reduce time-to-test.
+Other features to look for in a bidirectional programmable DC power supply include software, data logging, external inhibits, and safety capabilities to prevent damage to the unit under test and other equipment.
+While it’s possible to develop custom test programs, native software—such as a graphical user interface (GUI) that brings instrument control from the front panel to your computer screen—can help you get up and running quickly, improve troubleshooting, and reduce time-to-test.

 Conclusion